 Cancellation of complimentary registration must be made by Friday, Aug.
 1, 2014.
 Cancellations made after this date, as well as “no-shows,” will be assessed a $50 cancellation fee.

 Share your research in a small, relaxed environment and receive valuable feedback from the expert faculty and peers.

 Student, trainee and junior faculty attendees are encouraged to submit an abstract for poster presentation to Lee Krinzman at email@example.com.
-Those who submit an abstract for poster presentation will be notified on or before Wednesday, July 17, as to the status of their abstract.
+Those who submit an abstract for poster presentation will be notified on or before Thursday, July 17, 2014, regarding the status of their abstract.

 Posters will be presented on Saturday, Aug.
-17 during the scheduled lunch break from 11:30 a.m. to 1 p.m., and during the wine and cheese reception from 6 to 6:45 p.m.
+16, during the scheduled wine and cheese reception from 4:30 to 6 p.m.

-Make your reservation by calling the number provided above.
-Be sure to mention that you are attending the 2013 Freston Conference to receive the discounted rate.
-Individual reservations require a credit card guarantee.
-One night’s room and tax will be charged if guest cancels after 3 p.m., 72 hours prior to arrival date.
+Make your reservation by calling the toll free number provided above.
+Be sure to mention that you are attending the 2014 Freston Conference to receive the discounted rate.
+Reservations must be guaranteed with a credit card or one night’s deposit.
+Rooms must be reserved by July 25, 2014 to ensure availability and the discounted rate.
+Hotel deposit is refundable if reservation is canceled 72 hours prior to scheduled arrival.